Stick it to the Flu® - State Health Plan FAQs

 - My spouse and children are not covered under my plan.
 Can they get a flu shot too?

-Under the State Health Plan program, flu shot benefits are only for members.
-Nonmembers can receive a flu shot at public health departments.
-The cost varies and may be covered by private insurance or Medicare.
+Under the Plan, flu shots are covered for members only.
+Others can get a flu shot at public health departments.
+There may be a fee and/or it may be covered by private insurance or Medicare.

 - Is FluMist® covered?